My name is Zhewei Hu. I am 26 years old. I was born and grew up in Cixi, Zhejiang Province, China.

 I started to "play" with Ruby and Rails in Nov.
 2014, so it is almost 4 years now.
 Since that time, I began to work on an open source project named Expertiza.
 Expertiza is a web application supported by NSF written in Ruby on Rails framework through which students can submit and peer-review learning objects (articles, code, websites, etc).
 Now I am the chief maintainer and contributor of Expertiza and contributed more than 800 commits to Expertiza master branch on GitHub.
 And I designed and deployed several key features, such as multi-part rubrics, team lazy initialization, automatic review mapping strategy, student-suggested topics, staggered-deadline assignment, course project bidding, etc. I am familiar with the RSpec testing framework.
 I continuously create and merge pull requests to increase the test coverage from 28% to 47%.
 And I also used Rubocop auto-correction functionality to enforce ruby coding guidelines.

-In 2017 summer, I interned as an Aspera Software Engineer Intern at IBM in Emeryville, CA. During this period, I closely worked with other team members and finished 2 projects.
-The first one is related to automated configuration management tool named Chef.
-I created an infrastructure test suites written by InSpec testing framework to verify configuration results converged by Test Kitchen or configured by Chef.
-I also set up a cron job to achieve real-time monitoring.
-My second project is related to container orchestration tool named Kubernetes.
-I migrated a big data sharing platform to Kubernetes cluster with etcd as distributed key-value store and Calico as CNI network plugin.
-I also replaced Nginx service with Nginx Ingress Controller that manages Ingress rules enabling inbound traffic to applications.
+In 2017 summer I interned as a DevOps engineer at IBM.
+During this period, I closely worked with other team members and finished 2 projects.
+For the first project, I created an infrastructure test suite written by InSpec to verify configuration results converged by Test Kitchen and Chef.
+For my second project, I migrated a big data sharing platform to Kubernetes cluster.

 |Database & Cache:||MySQL, PostgreSQL, Redis|